rumstil/eqspellparser/readme.txt

+This zip file contains two applications to help you read the EQ spell file.

+winparser.exe is the user friendly Windows version of the parser.

+parser.exe is the command line version of the parser for people that need to export results to a text file.

 REQUIREMENTS
 ============
-You will need to have Microsoft .NET Framework 3.5 installed to run this application.
+You will need to have Microsoft .NET Framework 3.5 installed to run the parser.
-If you are running Windows 7 or 8 then you already have it installed.
+Microsoft .NET Framework 3.5 is preisntalled on Windows 7.
-For older versions of windows you may need to install it from:
+For other versions of windows you may need to install it from:

 http://www.microsoft.com/downloads/details.aspx?FamilyId=333325FD-AE52-4E35-B531-508D977D32A6&displaylang=en

-If you run the parser and get the error: "This application failed to initialize properly" then you will need to install the framework.
+If you try to start the parser and it crashes or gives you an error message, you will need to install the .NET Framework linked above.